 The potential penalties can be severe depending on the charges in question; a child under age 16 can be incarcerated until age 21, and a child over 16 until age 25.
 Minors charged as adults can face the same penalties as adults, including life sentences, though they cannot be sentenced to death.
 It’s worth adding that if someone over 16 is tried in adult court, they will still be held in a juvenile facility until they turn 18.

 Teens are sometimes subjected to specialized penalties, including the a driver’s license suspension or the delayed ability to obtain a driver’s license.
 The most common reason juveniles lose their driving privileges is that they are caught in possession of alcohol or drugs —even if they were not driving.
 Under the state’s zero tolerance law, a teen can lose their ability to drive if caught with over 0.01% alcohol in their system while driving a car, riding a bike, or operating a boat, so even drinking kombucha can put them above this limit.

 While judges have the discretion to suspend a teen’s license or delay their ability to get a license for most juvenile offenses, they are more likely to implement these penalties in cases involving motor vehicles, such as joyriding and driving without a license.
 In most cases, these penalties are not mandatory, and a skilled juvenile criminal defense attorney may be able to convince the judge not to apply them in a particular case.

 Diversion Programs Allow for a Clean Criminal Record

-The most significant benefit of a diversion program is that upon completion, the charge will not show up on a person’s criminal record.
-Avoiding a conviction on a teen’s record is very beneficial for offenders just starting out their lives, particularly since many financial aid programs are unavailable to those with certain criminal offenses on their record.
+The most significant benefit of a diversion program is that upon completion, the charge will not appear on a person’s criminal record.
+Avoiding a conviction on a teen’s record is very beneficial for offenders just starting their lives, particularly since many financial aid programs are unavailable to those with certain criminal offenses on their record.